e4demo/dsDemo/README.md

 consumers
 ==

-1-st consumer used referenced declarative service via only xml
+1-st consumer used referenced declarative service via xml only

-2-nd consumer used Service API in Activator to get service rerefernce
+2-nd consumer used Service API in Activator to get service rereference

 console result
 ==